UX & UI Design for Health & Wellness Company

 Essentially, we were trying to increase our user engagement.
 We offer one-to-one health coaching, but we utilize our web app and mobile app to get employees to schedule a call with our coaches, and we wanted to make it more seamless.
 Our web and mobile app was outdated, and we wanted to improve the UX and decrease the friction that it took for users to schedule a session with one of our health coaches.

 We had actually gone through our company and realized that we had design debt, meaning that a lot of previous design was done in-house.
 We needed a third party with a fresh pair of eyes and a UI/UX expert, particularly within the mobile space, to give us unfiltered feedback.

 What was the scope of their involvement?

-What is the team dynamic?
+What is the team composition?

 How did you come to work with CrossComm?

-How much have you invested with them?
+How much have you invested in them?

 What is the status of this engagement?